hashgraph/guardian/README.md

    ```
    git clone https://github.com/hashgraph/guardian.git
    ```
 2. Update the following files with your Hedera Testnet account info as indicated.
+Please keep in mind that this Hedera Operator ID and Operator Key is used for this reference implementation as a placeholder until there is a wallet integration.
+There will be other steps in the Demo Usage Guide that will require the generation of Operator IDs and Operator Keys.
+It is important to mention that the Operator IDs and Operator Keys in the .env will be used to generate demo accounts.

    For example:

    in `ui-service/.env`: